State Legislatures Called to Action

 New Jersey passed a similar bill in November 2016.
 Bill A 2896 imposes a $500 fine for a first offense on any business that sells a tire that exhibits one of the following unsafe conditions:

 - A tread depth of less than 1/16 inch measurable in any groove

-- Having damages that exposes the reinforcing piles of the tire, including any cuts, cracks, bulges, punctures, scrapes or wear;
+- Having damage that exposes the reinforcing plies of the tire, including any cuts, cracks, bulges, punctures, scrapes or wear;

 - Improper repair to the sidewall or bead area of the tire; any puncture that has not been sealed or patched on the inside and repaired with a cured rubber stem. [ii]

 The Ohio Senate passed a similar unsafe used tire measure this past December.
 An Ohio House of Representatives committee will consider that bill next week.